EPC Assessor London — Domestic & Commercial Energy Assessments

 For commercial properties, the cost is based on the size (m²) of the building and the complexity of the assessment using the SBEM Modelling System.

-Additional charges may apply for larger or more complex buildings that require more time for the assessment.
+Additional charges may apply for larger or more complex buildings that require more assessment time.

 In the United Kingdom, obtaining an Energy Performance Certificate (EPC) is essential for most residential and commercial properties, mandated during construction, sale, or rental.
 The fundamental objective of an EPC is to furnish crucial insights into a property’s energy efficiency and carbon emissions, empowering property owners and prospective occupants with valuable information.